 SuperWrap means SuperWrap Personal Super Plan and SuperWrap Essentials Personal Super Plan.

-SuperWrap Fund means SuperWrap ABN 39 827 542 991, RSE Registration Number R1001327.
+SuperWrap is part of the superannuation fund known as RetirementWrap ABN 39 827 542 991, RSE Registration Number R1001327.

 Symptom means a departure from normal function or feeling which is noticed by the Insured Person, indicating the potential presence of sickness or abnormality.
 A symptom is taken to have existed when first noticed by the Insured Person.